glygener/glygen-backend-api/README.md

    python3 create_substructure_container.py
    docker ps --all
    ```
-where $DEP is your deployment server which can be  dev, tst, beta or prd.
+where prd is your deployment server which can be  dev, tst, beta or prd.
 The last command should list docker all containers and you should see the container
 you created "running_substructure".
 To start this container, the best way is
 to create a service file (/usr/lib/systemd/system/docker-glygen-substructure.service),